wp-plugins/wp-custom-fields-search/README.txt

 Method 2: Add the search code directly into your template

-1. Go to the custom fields config page in your admin section, Settings " WP Custom Fields Search
+1. Go to the custom fields config page in your admin section, Settings > WP Custom Fields Search
 2. Copy the example PHP code from this page into your template file.
 3. You should now have a basic search form on the front of your site, to customise this further follow the instructions below for setting up fields.

+Method 3: Add a tag into your posts/pages

+1. Go to the custom fields config page in your admin section, Settings > WP Custom Fields Search
+2. Copy the example tag for posts from this page into the content of the page or post in which you want the form to appear.
+3. You should now have a basic search form in this page/post, to customise this further follow the instructions below for setting up fields.

 == Screenshots ==
 1. Front end search box